 Without considering parental pCO2, more oysters survived in Port Gamble Bay (mean 49±36%) and Fidalgo Bay (39±36%) than in Case Inlet (mean 29±29%, p=0.012 & p=0.037, respectively) (bay factor, 𝝌2=18.5, p=3.4e-4).
 Survival at Skokomish River Delta did not differ significantly from other locations (32±27%).
 No interaction between cohort and bay was detected (𝝌2=9.8, p=0.37) (Figure 8, Table 3).

-Shell growth and mass per oyster were not affected by bay, cohort or parental pCO2.
-However, due to varying mortality during deployment, comparisons between initial and final means were not likely accurate.
+Shell length was not affected by bay, cohort or parental pCO2.
+The mass per oyster (compared to before deployment) differed by cohort (F(3,76)=15.9, p=4.0e-8), due to Dabob Bay cohort growing less than the other three cohorts (∆ g/oyster: D=0.5, F=1.2, O-1=1.6, & O-2=1.0).
+Mass change also differed by bay (F(3,76)=4.8, p=3.9e-3) due to less growth in oysters placed at Fidalgo Bay than in Port Gamble Bay and Case Inlet (∆ g/oyster: FB=0.7, PGB=1.0, CI=1.1, SK=0.8).

 Discussion

-Ocean acidification and ocean warming potentially threaten marine calcifiers and ectotherms, particularly those which are struggling to rebound after population crashes, such as the Olympia oyster.
+Ocean acidification and ocean warming potentially threaten marine calcifiers and ectotherms.
 An organism’s genotype, complete environmental history, and the timing and magnitude of environmental perturbations may all determine its fitness in future ocean conditions.
-To begin teasing apart these complex factors, this study leveraged four adult Olympia oyster cohorts with distinct genetic structure but known, shared histories.
+To begin teasing apart these complex factors in the Olympia oyster, this study examined four adult cohorts with distinct genetic structure but known, shared histories.
 Elevated winter temperature resulted in increased gonad development, which corresponded with earlier and more frequent larval release (on average 5.2 days earlier, 2 additional days).
 High pCO2 exposure negatively influenced gonad maturation state, but did not affect subsequent fecundity.
 Offspring from parents exposed to elevated pCO2 had higher overall survival upon deployment.
-Differences in juvenile survival bays and cohorts indicate that carryover effects are dependent upon the environment and genotype, and reinforce the importance of using multiple sources of test organisms in stress-response studies.
+Differences in juvenile survival among bays and cohorts indicate that carryover effects are dependent upon the environment and genotype, and reinforce the importance of using multiple sources of test organisms in stress-response studies.

 Reproduction

 We expected elevated winter temperature to reduce fecundity, based on predictions that changes to reproductive quiescence and metabolism would be deleterious to spring reproduction.
-Counter to this prediction, warm winter temperature positively affected larval production, possibly due to uninterrupted spermatogenesis.
+Counter to this prediction, warm winter temperature positively affected larval production, possibly due to uninterrupted spermatogenesis resulting in more frequent sperm release.
 Oysters in elevated temperature contained more developed male gametes after treatment, and subsequently began releasing larvae earlier and produced more larvae per day, compared to cold-treated oysters.
 We find no evidence that cold winters are critical for spring reproduction, but rather elevated winter temperature may elongate the O. lurida spawning season.
 In comparison, a 29-year dataset of M. balthica reproduction showed that as winter temperature increased, spring spawning began earlier and fecundity declined (Philippart et al., 2003).
-This study was conducted in a hatchery setting, with ample phytoplankton, and did result in a temperature shift during spawning, which should be considered.
+The present study was conducted in a hatchery setting, with ample phytoplankton, and did result in a temperature shift during spawning, which should be considered.
 In the wild numerous additional abiotic and biotic factors will contribute to O. lurida fitness, and warmer winters may result in earlier and longer reproductive seasons only if nutritional requirements are met.
-Whether larvae released earlier in the spring can survive to recruitment will greatly depend on many things including food availability and predation.
+Whether larvae released earlier in the spring can survive to recruitment will greatly depend on many factors including food availability and predation.